The water heater is probably the most underrated appliance in your home. Seriously – without a water heater, you couldn’t have any of the following:

 - Hot water, period.

 Given the significance of the water heater, do you actually know much about it?
-We’re here with a couple things to remember when it comes to servicing, maintaining, and replacing your water heater.
+We’re here with some things to remember when it comes to servicing, maintaining, and replacing your water heater.

 The usual lifespan of residential water heaters is about ten to twelve years.